 What Is Cocaine?

 Cocaine comes from the leaves of the coca plant, native to western South America.
-It was first used by the Inca Empire as a local anesthetic, due to its numbing effects.
+It was first used by the Inca Empire as a local anesthetic due to its numbing effects.
 In the late 19th century, chemists isolated the psychoactive component of coca (known as “cocaine”).
 It quickly left medical settings and became popular for recreational use.
 It was even a key ingredient in the original recipe for Coca-Cola!

 What Does Cocaine Do?

-• Physical changes.
+Physical changes.
 Cocaine elevates blood pressure, increases body temperature, reduces appetite, increases heart rate, increases respiratory rates, and increases restlessness.

-• Mood changes.
+Mood changes.
 Cocaine induces feelings of happiness, euphoria, energy, awareness, sociability, and sensitivity to stimuli (touch, sound, and sight).

-• Behavioral changes.
+Behavioral changes.
 At first, cocaine can make us feel energetic, motivated, and focused, like everything in our brain is just moving faster.
-However, cocaine doesn’t discriminate between which parts of the brain it speeds up; it also increases risky or erratic behaviors such as violence, irritability, panic, insomnia, or paranoia.
+However, cocaine doesn’t discriminate between which parts of the brain it speeds up; it also increases risky or erratic behaviors such as violence, irritability, panic, insomnia, and paranoia.

 These effects can vary wildly depending on the person, the dose, and whether or not it is used in combination with other drugs.
 Because of this, it is widely considered to be dangerous and risky to use.